 Irish pubs are synonymous with a fun atmosphere, lots of drink, laughs, and banter, chatting with anyone and everyone, and hopefully some traditional Irish music.
 The notion of the Irish pub has now spread all over the world and you can find Irish pubs everywhere from Koh Samui airport (one of my strangest encounters) to Dubai and most countries in between.

 Boy can the Irish talk.
 And talk quickly.
 Irish people are seldom silent in my experience and they are often very amusing.
 Their natural willingness to chat means they are generally very friendly – both in Ireland and when outside the country.

 The Irish culture is filled with stories and tales that are populated by fairies and often leprechauns.
 Apparently, they do exist and are all over Ireland but it is not easy to find evidence.
-These mischievous little guys began appearing in stories in Ireland in the 8th century.
+These naughty little guys began appearing in stories in Ireland in the 8th century.

 Leprechauns are usually quite small, have a beard and wear a green hat and coat.
 The name comes from the Irish words “leath bhrogan” which means shoemaker.

 The Temple Bar area is in Dublin and well known for its pubs.
 It is very touristy but it is worth heading to The Temple Bar area at least once to see what it is about.
 After that ask the locals to recommend somewhere a bit more authentic for an Irish pub experience.
 Which shouldn’t be too difficult as there are over 1,000 pubs in Dublin.